 4.Haida Gwaii, British Columbia

-An archipelago off the British Columbia Coast, the Haida Gwaii is endowed with gorgeous beaches, lush rainforests, national parks, endemic wildlife, etc. While sightseeing, adventurous activities, water sports, festivals, etc. are some of the attractions of Haida Gwaii, the main highlight is definitely the culture of the place.
+An archipelago off the British Columbia Coast, the Haida Gwaii is endowed with gorgeous beaches, lush rainforests, national parks, endemic wildlife, and much more.
+While sightseeing, adventurous activities, water sports, festivals, etc. are some of the attractions of Haida Gwaii, the main highlight is definitely the culture of the place.
 The people of Haida Gwaii are said to have lived in the island for more than 13000 years and are believed to be the first inhabitants of Canada.
 With so many beautiful places to see and interesting things to do, a trip to this hidden gem of Canada would be nothing less than magical.

 One of the major attractions of the place is the Gwaii Haanas National Park where you can see unique species of flora and fauna, due to which the island is known as Canada’s Galapagos.
 On Haida Gwaii, you would get to see large rain forests inhabited by bears, bald eagles, etc. while the marine species include whales, sea lions, orcas, right whales, sea otters, etc. There are several things to do here, some of which include camping, hiking, bear watching, fishing, bird watching, boating and sailing.
 There are art galleries, historic and heritage sites and museums to explore.
 Apart from this, the place also hosts some interesting festivals and events.
 With so much to see and do, a week long holiday in Haida Gwaii would be both interesting and exciting.